TIGRLab/datman/docs/datman_conf.rst

 .. code-block:: yaml

   IdMap:
+    # This will affect name conversion between Datman <-> KCNI ID formats.
+    #
     # Any of the below sections can be omitted if the field doesn't change
     # between naming conventions.
     # Left side (keys) are KCNI convention, right side (values) are Datman convention.